Predicting crashes in oil prices during the COVID-19 pandemic with mixed causal-noncausal models

 The focus of this paper is on predicting probabilities of turning points, for example the probabilities of a crash or of entering a positive or a negative bubble.
 For such inquiries, density forecasts are therefore more adequate than point forecasts.
 However, the anticipative aspect of \textit{MAR} models complicates their use for predictions.
-An \textit{MAR}(\textit{r},\textit{s}) model can also be expressed as a causal \textit{AR} model where $y_t$ depends on its own past and on $u_t$,
+An \textit{MAR}(\textit{r},\textit{s}) model can also be expressed as a causal \textit{AR} model,